Skip to Main Content

 According to Table 1.3 in The Bluebook, the proper citation to a South Carolina statute includes the title, chapter, section, and the year of the volume and/or supplement where it is published in the South Carolina Code Annotated NOT the year the law was passed/enacted.

-To determine which year to include in the citation to a state statute, cite to where the current text of the statute is published, which will be either:
+To determine which year to include in the citation to a state statute, cite to where the current text of the statute is published, which will be one of the following:

 • the main volume of the code; or